 SIMSSA (Single Interface for Music Score Searching and Analysis) is a broad, long-term international research project involving a large number of institutions and millions of dollars of grant funding.
 The primary goal of the project is to teach computers to recognize and understand the symbols in musical manuscripts archived at libraries and museums around the world.
 The resultant data will ultimately be assembled on a single web site, making it possible to easily search and analyze the online scores.
 SIMSSA is therefore creating an architecture for processing music documents into symbolic representations that can be searched, studied, analyzed and performed anywhere in the world.
 This involves two main research axes:

 - Content: Addresses the process of creating optical music recognition (OMR) systems for transforming digital images of scores into searchable symbolic notation.

 - Analysis: Addresses the creation of tools and techniques for large-scale search and analysis of the scores after they have been converted into symbolic representations.

-My own primary role in this research is in the Analysis Axis, where I will focus on applying music information retrieval (MIR) techniques to the symbolic content in order to arrive at meaningful statistics that can be used to characterize and organize music.
-In particular, this will involve expanding and adapting the jSymbolic and ACE components of the jMIR suite in order to take advantage of and integrate their feature extraction and machine learning functionality.
-This work will also be combined with work done as part of the Music Information, Research, and Infrastructure (MIRAI) program.
+My own primary role is in the Analysis Axis, where I focus on applying music information retrieval (MIR) techniques to the symbolic content in order to arrive at meaningful statistics that can be used to characterize, classify, organize and search music.
+In particular, this involves expanding, adapting and applying the jSymbolic and ACE components of the jMIR research software suite in order to take advantage of and integrate their feature extraction and machine learning functionality into the SIMSSA framework.